-- Patient requires critical care life support during transport that is not available locally. - Patient's condition requires that time spent in transport be as short as possible.
-Potential delays associated with ground transport (road obstacles or conditions traffic distance) are likely to warren the nation's condition. - Patient is located in an area inaccessible to regular ground transport. - , The use of medical transportation resources would leave the local area or
+- Patient requires critical care life support during transport that is not available - Patient's condition requires that time spent in transport be as short as possible.
+Potential delays associated with ground transport (road obstacles or conditions traffic, distance) are likely to worsen the patient's condition - Patient is located in an area inaccessible to regular ground transport. - The use of medical transportation resources would leave the local area or worksite without adequate medical coverage